Purdue University Department of Agronomy

 Email address: rnielsen at purdue.edu

-As with all of corn growth and development, germination and emergence are dependent on temperature, especially soil temperature.
-Corn typically requires from 100 to 120 GDD (growing degree days) to emerge (Nielsen, 2008b; Nielsen, 2008c).
-Under warm soil conditions, the calendar time from planting to emergence can be as little as 5 to 7 days.
-Under cold soil conditions, emergence can easily take up to four weeks.
+As with all of corn growth and development, germination and emergence are influenced by temperature, especially soil temperature.
+Corn typically requires from 100 to 120 Growing Degree Days (GDD, Fahrenheit) to emerge.
+Under warm soil conditions, the calendar time from planting to emergence can be as little as 4 days.
+Under cold soil conditions, emergence can take as long as four weeks.

-Elongation of the mesocotyl elevates the coleoptile towards the soil surface.
+Elongation of the mesocotyl elevates the coleoptile and its enclosed inner leaves towards the soil surface.
 The mesocotyl is the tubular, white, stemlike tissue connecting the seed and the base of the coleoptile.
 Technically, the mesocotyl is the first internode of the stem.

-Useful Tip: Physiologically, mesocotyls have the capability to lengthen from at least a 6-inch planting depth.
-Realistically, corn can be planted at least three inches deep if necessary to reach adequate moisture.
+Useful Tip: Mesocotyls are thought to be physiologically capable of elongating successfully from at least a 6-inch planting depth.
+Realistically, corn can be planted at least three inches deep (if necessary to reach adequate moisture) and still emerge successfully.

-As the coleoptile nears the soil surface, exposure of the mesocotyl to the red light portion of the solar radiation spectrum halts mesocotyl elongation.
-Continued expansion of the leaves inside the coleoptile ruptures the coleoptile tip, allowing the first true leaf to emerge above the soil surface.
-Since the depth at which the mesocotyl senses red light is fairly constant, the resulting depth of the crown (base) of the coleoptile is nearly the same (1/2 to 3/4 inch) at seeding depths of one-inch or greater.
+As the coleoptile tip nears the soil surface, exposure to the red light component of solar radiation reduces the production of the growth-promoting hormone indoleacetic acid (IAA) from the coleoptile tip, which reduces the supply of IAA to the mesocotyl, and consequently elongation comes to a halt (Vanderhoef & Briggs, 1978; Barker-Bridges et al., 1998).
+Since the depth below the soil surface at which the coleoptile tip senses red light is fairly constant, the resulting depth of the crown (base) of the coleoptile is nearly the same (1/2 to 3/4 inch) for seeding depths of one inch or greater.

 Troubleshooting Considerations